Loopring/loopring_sdk/docs/about_us.md

-It is loopring dev team.
+written by loopring dev team.